 Signs of transitional labor may include:

-- Heavy “bloody show,” as some cervical capillaries begin to burst
+- Heavy “bloody show,” as cervical capillaries begin to burst.

 Once your cervix has reached 10cm dilation, it’s time to deliver the baby.
-Your medical staff will move you to the delivery room or your bed will be prepared to facilitate delivery.
+Your medical staff will move you to the delivery room, or your bed will be prepared to facilitate the process.

 Pushing During Labor

 The urge to push may feel like the urge to have a bowel movement.
 This is because the same nerves that detect pressure in your colon are sensing the baby.

 If you have an epidural, the sensations will be significantly numbed, and you will need to listen to your doctor to know when it’s time to push.
 Your doctor will be able to tell you if you need to push harder or take it easy.
 Sometimes pushing too forcefully can cause a tear in your vaginal tissues.